 True enough, when I went to college, I had my hair straightened.
 And because I was still a student, my allowance was limited.
 Hence, I ended up choosing unreliable salons that offer hair straightening at a discounted price, which eventually destroyed my scalp and my hair.
-I didn't learned my lesson and still continued having my hair straightened for years, until finally I had enough.
-I eventually decided to embrace my uniqueness and love whatever I am and cultivate whatever I have.
+I didn't learn my lesson and still continued having my hair straightened for years, until finally, I had had enough.
+I eventually decided to embrace my uniqueness and love who I am and how I was made.
 So I started loving and caring for my hair.

 In this article, I will break down how I changed my views toward my own hair and began properly caring for it, as well as share tips and tricks for helping others with curly hair learn how to best care for it.

 Learning to Love and Care for My Curly Hair